metashell/metashell/README.md

           [libedit](http://thrysoee.dk/editline/) instead
           of [Readline](http://cnswww.cns.cwru.edu/php/chet/readline/rltop.html)
           add the `-DUSE_EDITLINE=true` argument to the above command line.
+        * Note: if you use your own Clang build, you need toadd the following arguments to the above command line:
+            * `-DCLANG_INCLUDEDIR=<path to the llvm source tree>/tools/clang/include`
+            * `-DCLANG_LIBRARYDIR=<path to the directory you were running configure or cmake in while building Clang>/Release+Asserts/lib`
+        * Note: if you want to link staticly against libclang, you need to add `-DCLANG_STATIC=true` to the above command line.
     * `make`
     * To install it on the host run `make install`
     * To package it for Debian or Ubuntu run `cpack -G DEB`